Overview

 Before shipping copy, ask yourself:

-- Would I say this to a smart colleague?
+- Would I say this to a colleague I respect?

-- Does this respect the user's time and emotional state?
+- Does this assume the user is smart and capable?

 - Could this make someone feel excluded?